tibetan-nlp/tibetan-spellchecker/doc/standard-syllable-structure.md

 ## Grammatical suffixes

-The following grammatical suffixes can appear if the syllable have no suffix, suffix འུ, འོ, འི or འ (first suffix འ disappears if first symbol of grammatical suffix is also འ) :
+The following grammatical suffixes can appear if the syllable have no suffix, or suffix འུ, འོ, འི or འ (first suffix འ disappears if a grammatical suffix is present):

 - འི
 - འོ